 - Each course-based MEd is an individual program structured to meet the needs of the individual student.
 Students are required to complete *27 of graduate-level courses (the equivalent of nine 3-credit courses) and a final project (equivalent to 3 credits).

-- EDSE 503: Curriculum Foundations, EDSE 504: Curriculum Inquiry, EDSE 510: Research Methods, EDSE 512: Research Project and EDSE 900 (final project) are required as part of the program.
+- EDSE 503: Curriculum Foundations, EDSE 504: Curriculum Inquiry, EDSE 510: Research Methods and EDSE 900 (final project) are required as part of the program.

 - Other courses to be taken by the student will be determined in consultation with the advisor with due consideration for the student's general academic background and the requirements of the proposed project.
 The number of Individual Study (EDSE 502) courses is limited to 3 credits per semester and 6 credits per program.